 The gift is in the promise, and as believers, we may go about our work-to the best of our ability, assured that what God has promised, He is able to perform.
 And that the gift, which we already possess, will be realized when we need it the most.

 THEY ARE JUST FORGIVEN.

 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.

 I hope you now have a clearer picture of my perspective as I post here on my Pages From Joan.
 It is my desire to bring encouragement, learning, and inspiration into your days as I seek my God and share authentically from my heart, soul, and mind.

-And now, today, with all that has transpired in my nearly six decades of life, my husband and I are preparing for the arrival of our first two grand babies, both due after Labor Day 2018.
-Our daughter, Leah and her husband, Scott will become first-time parents and our son, Walker and his wife, Jessica will also become first-time parents.
+And now, today, with all that has transpired in my over six decades of life, and everything that is taking place during these unforeseen times, my husband and I are drinking in the presence of our 19-month-old grandson , Tripp and our 19-month-old granddaughter, Elizabeth.
+Our daughter, Leah and her husband, Scott are first-time parents, as of 8/24/18 and our son, Walker and his wife, Jessica are first-time parents as of 9/7/18.
 My heart is overflowing with gratitude to my Father in Heaven as He continues to pour blessings into my days, even amidst my wrestling and seeking.
-Oh, how He Loves You and Me.

-What do you think?
 Whether you believe in Jesus, find your belief in something else, or question what you actually believe, God is interested in hearing from you as one of His unique and beautiful creations.
-It is both ultimately and intimately between each created human and God.
-I know for sure though, from my own personal experience, When we seek Him, we will find Him, every time.And I know I would not want to be on this planet earth without a relationship with the God of the Universe.

 God is our refuge and strength, an ever-present help in trouble.
 Be still, and know that I am God.
 He who dwells in the shelter of the Most High will rest in the shadow of the Almighty.